jasonraimondi/ts-oauth2-server/docs/entities/README.md

 * URI must be an absolute URI
 * The endpoint may include application/x-www-form-urlencoded formatted query component which must be retained when adding additional query params
-    * // @todo verify this second point, i know we can append urls, but we need to enccode/decode the redirectUri
+    * // @todo verify this second point, I know we can append urls, but we need to encode/decode the redirectUri
-* the endpoint uri must not include a fragment component
+* the endpoint URI must not include a fragment component

 ```typescript
 interface OAuthClient {